grafana/grafana/docs/sources/shared/basics/what-is-grafana.md

 ### Explore Apps

-Our new suite of apps provides queryless point-and-click experiences for working with Mimir, Loki, Tempo and Pyroscope data.
-Diagnose issues and understand your systems faster than ever regardless of your level of expertise.
-For more information, check out [Explore Apps simplified exploration documentation](/docs/grafana/latest/explore/simplified-exploration/).
+The Explore Apps provides queryless point-and-click experiences for working with Mimir, Loki, Tempo, and Pyroscope data.
+You can diagnose issues and understand your systems faster regardless of your level of expertise.
+For more information, refer to the [Explore apps documentation](/docs/grafana/latest/explore/simplified-exploration/).